Hulusi Behçet: Personal life

 Behçet was deeply interested in the arts, particularly literature.
-Generally, he was a nervous man and suffered from insomnia, colitis and angina pectoris, but sometimes he was joyful and good humoured among friends.
-He divorced from his wife seven years before his death from a sudden heart attack on 8 March 1948.
+Generally, he was a nervous man and suffered from insomnia, colitis and angina pectoris, but sometimes he was joyful and good-humored among friends.
+He divorced from his wife in 1941.
+He died of a heart attack on 8 March 1948.
 He also liked to travel.
-This, together with his passion for dermatology and education, led him to many national and internatonal medical congresses.
+This, together with his passion for dermatology and education, led him to many national and international medical congresses.
 He also published 137 scientific papers, 2 books, 12 monographs and 17 medical translations.

 Commemoration

-In 1975, 27 years after his death, he was honoured with the TÜBİTAK Scientific Award.
-Several classes, laboratories and libraries had been named in his honour.
-In national and international congresses, events like "Korean-Turkish Behçet Days" are taking place.
+In 1975, 27 years after his death, he was honored with the TÜBİTAK Scientific Award.
+Several classes, laboratories, and libraries had been named in his honor.
+In national and international congresses, events like "Korean-Turkish Behçet Days" take place.
 In 1980, on the initiative of one of his students, a postal stamp was issued in his commemoration, about which an article was published in the Journal of the American Dental Association.
 His biography was published in the Journal of Philatelic Society and in the Medical Bulletin of the United States Army, Europe’’ and ’’Seventh Army's Medical Bulletin.

-In 1982, he was awarded with the Medical Award of the Turkish Republic by Eczacıbaşı Foundation of Scientific Research.
+In 1982, he was awarded the Medical Award of the Turkish Republic by the Eczacıbaşı Foundation of Scientific Research.
 In 1996, the Turkish mint released a silver commemorative coin for Behçet during the National Dermatology Congress.